World Heritage sites of Australia

 "Australia was one of the earliest signatories of the World Heritage Convention," says protected-areas expert Associate Professor Peter Valentine, from James Cook University, Townsville.
 "The government wanted to very quickly make a mark by getting some of our obvious sites on the list."

 The Great Barrier Reef was an obvious natural choice, while Kakadu National Park and the Willandra Lakes Region, home to Australia's oldest human remains, were recognised both for their natural and cultural significance.
-Our latest addition to the World Heritage list, Australian Convict Sites, were inscribed in 2010.
+Australian Convict Sites, were inscribed in 2010.
 These 11 locations closely connected to our convict past were listed solely for their cultural values, as were two other Australian World Heritage areas (WHA).

 "World Heritage listing provides two important and related benefits: protection and promotion," says Eleanor Casella, an archaeologist at the University of Manchester, UK, who has worked at the convict sites.
 In Kakadu, for example, it helped halt mining projects - and while State governments have control over their environment and natural resources, the Federal Government can use its legal powers under the World Heritage Convention, to step in.

 Australia remains unusual in having World Heritage listing enshrined in an act of law - and it has been useful on more than one occasion.
 In the late '80s, the Queensland government opposed the nomination of the Wet Tropics as a WHA, because it wanted logging to continue.

 "This was a very tense period, with the government of Queensland aggressively chasing the last few old-growth trees," says Peter Valentine.
 The state then took the federal government to court, challenging its move to halt the logging under the 1983 Act, but lost the case.